Smart Accounting for UAE SMEs: Getting the Basics Right

 Why good accounting matters more than ever in the UAE

 For many small and medium-sized businesses in the UAE, accounting is something that only gets attention at year-end or when a bank asks for financial statements.
-But with the introduction of VAT and corporate tax, as well as increasing scrutiny from banks and regulators, maintaining clean, timely books is now a business necessity—not a luxury.
+But with VAT and Corporate Tax now live, and increasing scrutiny from banks and regulators, maintaining clean, timely books is a business necessity, not a luxury.

 Good accounting gives you three crucial advantages: